ifsvivek/gh.ifsvivek.tech/_posts/2024-05-05-Setup-chatgpt-locally.md

 ![](https://i.imgur.com/u15tkri.png)

-- Now you can click on the settings icon and add the Ollama API URL and API Key
+- Now you can click on the settings icon and add the Ollama API URL

 ![](https://i.imgur.com/CMKYpDJ.png)